 Dec.
 2-4, 2016: Lighting of Breckenridge, Race of the Santas kicks off holiday season in Breckenridge

 Town “officially” transforms into a holiday scene on Dec.
-3 with the Lighting of Breckenridge and Race of the Santas, when runners and walkers don Santa suits to benefit Adopt an Angel.
-Events continue all month with the Dew Tour, Santa visits, New Year’s Eve parties, and more.
+3 with the Lighting of Breckenridge and Race of the Santas, when runners and walkers don Santa suits to benefit the Breckenridge Outdoor Education Center.
+The Handmade Holiday Market in the Breckenridge Arts District offers locally-made artisan gifts, most priced less than $50.
+Holiday cheer continues all month with the Dew Tour, Santa visits, New Year’s Eve parties and more.

 Local tip: Travel early in December — during the Lighting — for a taste of the holidays without all the hustle and bustle.
 Since so many travelers stick to the peak Christmas and New Year’s weeks, early December is a great time to experience some holiday charm.